Greece's new far-left party to seek mandate to form government

 The conservative New Democracy party currently has the mandate, which would pass to the next group if it was unsuccessful in its effort.

-"We will take the mandate and we will utilise it," said Dimitris Stratoulis, a lawmaker with the Popular Unity party.
+"We will take the mandate and we will utilize it," said Dimitris Stratoulis, a lawmaker with the Popular Unity party.

 (Reporting by Renee Maltezou, Writing by Deepa Babington)